References and Identifiers

 .

-Every terminal gets assigned an Acquirer identifier (referred to as Acquirer TID) and a Fiserv identifier (referred to as External TID).
+Every terminal gets assigned an Acquirer identifier (referred to as Acquirer terminal ID or Acquirer TID) and a Fiserv identifier (referred to as External TID).
 This section describes the relation between the two and the way they are reflected in the nexo Acquirer protocol.
 The term "Acquirer" is used throughout the document with a wider meaning than the industry standard meaning of "Acquiring Bank/Processor".
-It could also refer to different payment providers including alternative payment providers (APMs).
+It could also refer to different payment providers including alternative payment method (APM) providers.

 There are 2 basic modes of operation for Fiserv integrated devices: